wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 You can leave your accommodation after 12pm on the last day of your SHN, but only if your Covid-19 test results are out.

-## Do I throw away the wristband and gateway at the end of my SHN?

-You can throw away the wristband after the end of SHN.

-There will be arrangements made to collect the gateway one day before the end of your SHN.

 [Appendix MCO]: /appendix-mco
 [MyTravelPass]: https://mtp.imi.gov.my/myTravelPass/main